RMR – 'Drug Dealing Is A Lost Art' EP review

 Released in April and later repackaged with a Future and Lil Baby-adorned remix (which appears on this EP), the narcotic-addled, strung-out R&B number implied RMR was more than simply a novelty interest.
 But as an abrupt psych-out to anyone expecting the artist to follow down the country-trap route, it lacked some of the originality and zeal that was in abundance on ‘Rascal’.
 Still, its strange sitar-aided instrumental did show that even when RMR opts for a more direct, down-the-middle sound, he adds enough of an off-kilter edge to set himself apart.

 The big question looming over his EP, then, is what more he has in store.
 Ahead of the release, RMR has been keen to talk up his diverse tastes, citing as influences everyone from Kanye West to Keith Urban and Craig David to Matchbox Twenty.
-“I’m in jazz,” he recently told US presenters Desus & Mero on their YouTube series Showtime.
+“I’m in jazz,” he recently told US presenters Desus & Mero.
 “I’m in R&B. I’m in country.
 The juxtaposition of everything… I like to call it a 360 thing, because it can go in any direction.”
-He added of this EP: “There will be a lot of different sounds on there, but it will all correlate.”
+He’s added of this EP: “There will be a lot of different sounds on there, but it will all correlate.”

 Ultimately, ‘Drug Dealing…’ isn’t quite as genre-hopping as RMR would have you believe, but that doesn’t mean it isn’t frequently stunning.
 The Timbaland-produced standout ‘I’m Not Over You’ sees RMR revisit the yeehaw-rap route, coupling twanging banjo with crunching, gut-punching bass and soaring autotuned backing vocals.
 It’s his most anthemic offering since ‘Rascal’.